 2014 Thorpe Menn Literary Excellence Award nominations are now being accepted until June 1, 2014.

-The award, sponsored by the American Association of University Women-Kansas City Branch and the Kansas City Public Library is presented to a local author in recognition for their excellence in writing.
-In 2014, the award will be presentend at a luncheon in October at the Central Library and includes a $500 check, certificate of recognition, and listing on the library’s website!
+Thorpe Menn Literary Excellence Award nominations will be accepted until June 1, 2014.
+The award, sponsored by the American Association of University Women-Kansas City, MO Branch and the Kansas City Public Library is presented to a local author in recognition for their excellence in writing.
+The award will be presentend at a luncheon in October 2014 at the Central Library and includes a $500 check, certificate of recognition, and listing on the library’s website!

-Two copies of the nominated book should be submitted to:
+Two copies of the nominated printed book should be submitted to:

 Thorpe Menn Nominations

 eBook nominated files should be emailed to: firstname.lastname@example.org

 Please include a contact name, mailing address, email and telephone number with all submissions.